cloudfoundry/gorouter/README.md

 "<Referer>" "<User-Agent>" <Remote Address> <Backend Address>
 x_forwarded_for:"<X-Forwarded-For>"
 x_forwarded_proto:"<X-Forwarded-Proto>"
-vcap_request_id:<X-Vcap-Request-ID> response_time:<Response Time> gorouter_time:<GoRouter Time>
+vcap_request_id:<X-Vcap-Request-ID> response_time:<Response Time> gorouter_time:<Gorouter Time>
 app_id:<Application ID> app_index:<Application Index> x_cf_routererror:<X-Cf-RouterError> <Extra Headers>`

-* Status Code, Response Time, GoRouter Time, Application ID, Application Index, X-Cf-RouterError, and Extra Headers are all optional fields.
+* Status Code, Response Time, Gorouter Time, Application ID, Application Index, X-Cf-RouterError, and Extra Headers are all optional fields.
 The absence of Status Code, Response Time, Application ID, Application Index, or X-Cf-RouterError will result in a "-" in the corresponding field.

-* `Response Time` is the total time it takes for the request to go through the GoRouter to the app and for the response to travel back through the GoRouter.
+* `Response Time` is the total time it takes for the request to go through the Gorouter to the app and for the response to travel back through the Gorouter.
-  This includes the time the request spends traversing the network to the app and back again to the GoRouter.
+  This includes the time the request spends traversing the network to the app and back again to the Gorouter.
 It also includes the time the app spends forming a response.

-* `GoRouter Time` is the total time it takes for the request to go through the GoRouter initially plus the time it takes for the response to travel back through the GoRouter.
+* `Gorouter Time` is the total time it takes for the request to go through the Gorouter initially plus the time it takes for the response to travel back through the Gorouter.
 This does not include the time the request spends traversing the network to the app.
 This also does not include the time the app spends forming a response.